g-insana/ortho2tree/README.md

 The pipeline can retrieve protein sequences using direct access to the [UniProt](https://www.uniprot.org) databases or using the [UniProt web API](https://www.ebi.ac.uk/proteins/api/doc/).

-Data processing is done on DataFrames employing vectorization and all the orthogroups are processed in parallel:
+Data processing is done via [pandas](https://pandas.pydata.org/) DataFrames employing vectorized operations and all the orthogroups can be processed in parallel if multithread is available.
+For each orthogroup the pipeline:
-- building Multiple Sequence Alignments (via [muscle](https://drive5.com/muscle/))
+- builds a Multiple Sequence Alignment (via [muscle](https://drive5.com/muscle/))
-- calculating gap-based Neighbour-Joining trees (via [BioPython](https://biopython.org/) with a modified pairwise distance function)
+- calculates a gap-based Neighbour-Joining tree (via [BioPython](https://biopython.org/) using a modified pairwise distance function focused on gaps)
-- scanning trees to identify low-cost clades
+- scans the tree to identify low-cost clades
-- ranking best low-cost clades to confirm existing canonicals or suggest replacements
+- ranks the best low-cost clades to confirm existing canonicals or suggest replacements

 # Contents of the repository
 ```